-This fast-paced, 9-month training program prepares NP fellows to become highly skilled in the management of complex and critically-ill patients in a variety of intensive care units.
+Our Nurse Practitioner Critical Care Fellowship is a fast-paced, nine-month training program that prepares NP fellows to become highly skilled in the management of complex and critically ill patients in various intensive care units.
 Our structured training program uses high-fidelity simulation, didactics and precepted clinical rotations to develop advanced clinical decision making and advancement in the management of critically ill patients.

 What does the Critical Care Fellowship offer?

 - Opportunity to obtain over 90 hours of CEUs with weekly lecture series and various critical care courses.

 - Direct patient care clinical rotations in various ICU/Critical Care settings:

 - Medical Intensive Care Unit

 - Surgical Intensive Care Unit

 - Multi-Trauma Critical Care

 - Full-time employment benefits